Fahid Ben Khalfallah: Nunawading City

 On 19 May 2018, only a month after announcing his retirement, Ben Khalfallah came out of retirement and sign for NPL2 East Victoria club Nunawading City for the remainder of the season.
 After promising the coaching staff he would play for Nunawading after his stint with Roar, Ben Khalfallah made his debut on the same day his signing was announced against the Eastern Lions in a goalless draw.
 Ben Khalfallah scored his first goal for Nunawading against Melbourne City FC Youth, winning the game 3–1.
 Nunawading finished the season in bottom place in NPL2 East and were relegated to the fifth-tier State League Division 1 South-East for 2019.

 In September 2018, Ben Khalfallah was announced as player-coach of Nunawading for the 2019 State League 1 season.
 Nunawading went on to finish top of the 2019 State League 1 South East ladder, winning the league and winning promotion back into the NPL in 2020.

-On October 15, 2021, after two disrupted seasons due to the COVID-19 Pandemic; Nunawading City announced on their facebook page that they had parted ways with Ben Khalfallah and assistant Devon Bonne after the 2021 NPL3 Season had been cancelled.
-Bringing his 3 years with the club and his playing career to an end at Mahoney's Reserve.
+On 15 October 2021, after two disrupted seasons due to the COVID-19 pandemic, Nunawading City announced on their Facebook page that they had parted ways with Ben Khalfallah and assistant Devon Bonne after the 2021 NPL3 Season had been cancelled.

+Sandringham SC

+On 12 April 2025, it was announced that Ben Khalfallah signed with Victorian State League 3 South-East club Sandringham SC, joining former A-League players Ramazan Tavşancıoğlu and Jake Barker-Daish.

 Personal life

 Ben Khalfallah was born in Peronne, France, to Tunisian parents.
 His father had emigrated to France, also as a professional footballer.
 Although his parents were Muslim, Ben Khalfallah has described himself as an atheist.

 He has often spoken very positively of the experience for himself and his family since moving to Melbourne, Australia, for Melbourne Victory, and this was a key reason for his re-signing for the club.

-Ben Khalfallah currently works as a player agent.
+Ben Khalfallah currently works as a player agent, and in 2024 brought Juan Mata to Australia to play in the A-League.